SMC-INESC/beatStation/README.md

 ========================

 You will need to have Codeblocks 10 installed.
-Download and install openframeworks 0.7.1 for linux and Codeblocks as specified on the website.
+Download and install openframeworks 0.7.1 for Linux and Codeblocks as specified on the website.
-Building DOES NOT work with later versions of Openframeworks or Codeblocks Unpack addons.zip or download from github and copy in the openframeworks addons directory(not the project addons!), the following addons:
+Building DOES NOT work with later versions of Openframeworks or Codeblocks Unpack addons.zip or download from GitHub and copy in the openframeworks addons directory(not the project addons!), the following addons:
 - ofxUI
 - ofxXMLSettings
 - ofxDirList
 - ofxTextSuite
 - ofxNetwork

-Copy the beatStation directory in the apps/myapps directory, open the codeblocks project(beatStation.cbp) and CLEAN then BUILD.
+Copy the beatStation directory in the apps/myapps directory, open the code blocks project(beatStation.cbp) and CLEAN then BUILD.

 IMPORTANT - you must copy some audio files in the sounds directory before starting the app